 Cool Winter Arts and Crafts

-Twenty-one art projects from everyday objects and recycled materials for you to explore with your students in the classroom.
+Twenty-one art projects that use everyday objects and recycled materials.
 It's time to get messy!

 - Grades: 1–2, 3–5

 Art is all about the process of exploration.
 The final results are less important than what a child imagines, experiences, and learns along the way.
 So says art educator MaryAnn Kohl in her book, Art With Anything, packed with a year's worth of art projects kids can create out of everyday objects and recycled materials.